catec/leica_point_cloud_processing/README.md

 It is involved in the ROSIN project [Large_3D_inspection](http://wiki.ros.org/large_3d_inspection)

+NOTE: the following release is an alpha experimental release corresponding to Milestone 1 of the ROSIN project.

 ## Set up ##
 1. Create a workspace and clone *leica_scanstation* (for listed dependencies)